NATIONAL ALUMNI CLUB

 Section 8.
 Forfeiture of Property Rights.
 Any person whose membership has been terminated in any manner shall forfeit all interest in any funds or other property belonging to the Club and all other rights as a member thereof.

 Section 9.
 Membership Dues and Fees.
-Membership dues and fees which shall be paid by all members to the Second Vice Chairman / Treasurer elected by the Board of Directors shall be as follows:
+Membership dues and fees, which shall be paid by all members to the Treasurer elected by the Board of Directors, shall be as follows:

+c.
+Honorary members - Spouses of deceased members are exempt from annual dues.

 d.
-Honorary member subscriber dues -- $5.00 per annum.
-(Spouses of deceased members are exempt from annual dues

-e.
-Century Club membership all members reaching the age of 90 and older will be exempt from Annual Dues.
+Century Club membership - All members reaching the age of 90 and older will be exempt from annual Dues.

 Section 10.
 Fiscal Year and Payment of Dues.
 The Fiscal Year of the H.C.S.C.
-Alumni Club shall be from August 1, to July 31, Annual dues notices for the National H.C.S.C.
-Alumni Club and the Local Meeting Groups will be sent during the fiscal year.
+Alumni Club shall be from August 1, to July 31.
+Annual dues notices for the National H.C.S.C.
+Alumni Club and the Regional Meeting Groups will be sent during the fiscal year.

 Section 1.
 Meeting Groups.
-With the approval of the Board of Directors, meeting groups of the Club members may be formed throughout the United States.
-Each meeting group may hold meetings as often as is expedient and the Secretary of the Group shall forward the minutes of each meeting to the National H.C.S.C Club to the Club Secretary who shall cause them to be published in the Club’s Publication.
+With the approval of the Board of Directors, meeting Groups of the Club members may be formed throughout the United States.
+Each meeting Group may hold meetings as often as is expedient.
 Group meetings shall be chiefly of a social nature at which lunch or dinner may be served and at which some pre-arranged program may be carried out.
-All expenses of a group meeting shall be borne by the members of such group itself.
+All expenses of a Group meeting shall be borne by the members of such Group itself.

 Section 3.
 Officers of the Board of Directors.
-The Board of Directors shall have the following officers elected from the members of the Board by a majority vote:
+The Board of Directors shall have the following officers elected from the members of the organization by a majority vote:

-The office of Secretary shall be appointed by the members of the Board by a majority vote.
+The Secretary shall be appointed by the members of the Board by a majority vote.
+The Treasurer shall be appointed by the members of the Board by a majority vote.

 Section 4.
 Election of the Board of Directors.